Device-independent quantum key distribution from computational assumptions

 Crucially, unlike in classical public-key cryptography, this computational assumption can be leveraged to generate an information-theoretically secure key: our DIQKD protocol (\cref{protocol:comp_qkd} below) achieves the same everlasting security as existing DIQKD protocols.
-The security of our protocol relies on the fact that, much like the locality assumption and Bell inequalities in typical DIQKD protocols, the computational assumption in our setting gives Alice and Bob a way to test the device and certify that it uses entangled quantum states.
-Indeed, an \emph{honest} device can succeed in our protocol with the same non-local resources as those required for entanglement-based QKD protocols, i.e., EPR pairs.
-In other words, while we take into account that an arbitrary device might use quantum communication between its two components to cheat, the honest device is able to succeed using only EPR pairs (pre-shared or distributed on the fly) and does not need to apply non-local quantum operations.
+The security of our protocol relies on the fact that, much like the no-communication assumption and Bell inequalities in typical DIQKD protocols, the computational assumption in our setting gives Alice and Bob a way to test the device and certify that it uses entangled quantum states.

 When studying QKD protocols, the main quantity of interest is the \emph{key rate} of the protocol, namely, the length of the produced key divided by the number of rounds of the protocol.
 For simplicity, we consider the asymptotic key rate, which we denote by $K$, that describes the idealised case where one executes infinitely many rounds of the protocol and the device used in the protocol behaves independently and identically in each round (called the \emph{IID assumption}).
 The extension of our result to the setting of finitely many and possibly correlated repetitions of the protocol is briefly discussed in \cref{sec:discussion}.